-Young man’s body washes ashore in Pacific Beach
+Young man whose body washed ashore in Pacific Beach identified

 The apparent drowning death came as San Diego County beaches remained under a high surf advisory, with 4- to 6-foot waves propelled by a south swell.

-Personnel from the San Diego County Medical Examiner's Office responded to the beach around 3:40 a.m.
-The Medical Examiner's Office will determine the cause and manner of death
+Personnel from the Medical Examiner's Office responded to the beach around 3:40 a.m.
+The Medical Examiner's Office will determine the cause and manner of death.